Boskovštejn

 Boskovštejn (Boskowstein) is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 200 inhabitants.

 Boskovštejn lies on the Jevišovka River, approximately 16 km north-west of Znojmo, 55 km south-west of Brno, and 166 km south-east of Prague.

+Demographics

 Sights

 The main landmark is the Boskovštejn Castle.
 It was built as a water fortress in the early 16th century.
 Around 1600, it was rebuilt into a castle.
-At present the building served as a bicycle museum.
+At present the building serves as a bicycle museum.